On the center-to-limb variations of the He I 10 830 \AA\ triplet: Introduction

 \section{Introduction}

-The \ion{He}{I} triplet at 10\,830~\AA\ is a set of optically thin chromospheric lines which are sensitive to the overlying corona.
+The \ion{He}{I} triplet at 10\,830~\AA\ is a set of optically thin chromospheric lines that are sensitive to the overlying corona.
 They arise from a transition from the long-lived (metastable) 2$^3$S state, which is part of the triplet ($S = 1$) system of neutral helium.
 This is because the transition to the energetically lower singlet state is forbidden, effectively trapping the population in the triplet level \citep{Lagg2007,Leenaarts2016, Libbrecht2021}.
-There are currently three processes that can populate these levels: (1) thermal collisional excitation, (2) photoionization-recombination from \ion{He}{II} under UV illumination, and (3) non-thermal excitation from electron beams \citep[e.g.,][]{Goldberg1939,Kerr2021,Leenaarts2025}.
+There are currently three processes that are known to populate these levels: (1) thermal collisional excitation; (2) photoionization-recombination from \ion{He}{II} under UV illumination; and (3) nonthermal excitation from electron beams \citep[e.g.,][]{Goldberg1939,Kerr2021,Leenaarts2025}.

-Two of the triplet lines are heavily blended, with their cores forming roughly 0.1~\AA\ apart, we call this the red component.
+Two of the triplet lines are heavily blended, with their cores forming roughly 0.1~\AA\ apart, which we refer to as the red component.
 The remaining line, called the blue component, forms further away at 10829~\AA, but has a much smaller line depth \citep[e.g.,][]{Kaifler2022}.

 The \ion{He}{I} triplet is uniquely sensitive to both the Zeeman and Hanle effects, making it a strong diagnostic for both strong and weak magnetic fields \citep{Bueno2002,Kuckein2009,Bethge2011}.
 Combined with its strong coupling to the overlying corona, this makes the triplet a valuable probe of coronal influences on the chromosphere, including the effects of coronal holes and flares \citep{Malanushenko2001, Xu2022, Anan2018, Kuckein2025}.
-Unlike most chromospheric lines, the triplet generally appears in absorption in active regions, producing dark plages and flares that remain in absorption for the majority of their lifetime, though transient brightenings are occasionally observed \citep[e.g.,][]{Libbrecht2019, DeWilde2025, Marena2025}.
+Unlike most chromospheric lines, the triplet generally appears in absorption in active regions, producing dark plages and flares that remain in absorption for the majority of their lifetime, although transient brightenings are occasionally observed \citep[e.g.,][]{Libbrecht2019, DeWilde2025, Marena2025}.